log2timeline/dftimewolf/docs/getting-started.md

 ## Quick how-to

-dfTimewolf is typically run by specifying a recipe name and any argument the recipe defines.
+dfTimewolf is typically run by specifying a recipe name and any arguments the recipe defines.
 For example:

 ```
 $ dftimewolf local_plaso /tmp/path1,/tmp/path2 --incident_id 12345
 ```
-This will launch the local_plaso against `path1` and `path2` in `/tmp`.
+This will launch the local_plaso recipe against `path1` and `path2` in `/tmp`.
 In this recipe `--incident_id` is used by Timesketch as a sketch description.

 Details on a recipe can be obtained using the standard python help flags: